What was the stance of Yahushua the messiah regarding the use of the sacred name Yahweh?

-Yahushua not only knew the sacred name, he came to the Jewish people in that name.
+Yahushua not only knew the sacred name, but he also came to the Jewish people in that name.
 He told the Jews who sought his life:

 I have come in the name of my father, and you receive me not; if another should come in his own name, him you will receive.
 (John 5:43)